Siyonova/Adops-ai-copilot/README.md

 # How It Works

-1. Campaign data and support-ticket records are loaded.
+1. Campaign performance data is loaded from structured datasets.

-2. KPI diagnostics engine computes:
+2. Diagnostics engine computes:

 * CTR
 * CPC